forrtproject/forrtproject.github.io/content/home/7-newsletter.md

 weight = 70  # Order that this section will appear.

 title = "Stay updated"
-subtitle = "Subscribe to our newsletter, get the latest news from FORRT and about our initiatives."
+subtitle = "Subscribe to our newsletter from FORRT to get the latest news about our initiatives."

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.